thudfactor/thudfactor/src/posts/2023/08/ai-art/index.md

 This looks really great if you don’t scrutinize it too much.
 There's an impression of Celtic knotwork, but it’s incoherent as a real knot.
 I don’t know what’s up with the weapons, those are strange.
 But overall, I’m very pleased with this one.

-<p><cite>John Williams / Stable Diffusion</cite>. <a href="/img/celtic.jpg">High-resolution version</a></p>
+<p><cite>John Williams / Stable Diffusion</cite>.</p>

 {% endarticleFig %}

 Off to the right is an image I worked with for multiple hours over several days. _My_ scruples say AI art belongs to the community, and so I should share my prompts any time I share the art.

 > Positive prompt: photo of a female celtic warrior, pale green eyes, looking left
 > Negative prompt: hands, fingers, cropped head, smooth skin, (makeup)

 If you look at a lot of other people’s Stable Diffusion prompts you will notice they are much more detailed in comparison.
 Part of the reason mine are so short is I am using a newer model which requires a little less guidance.
 Another reason is a lot of SD artists take a kitchen-sink approach -- I am not convinced all their keywords do anything.
+I mean, even in this one our warrior is looking right, facing right.
+So much for “looking left.”

 The positive prompt guides what SD will include.
 Note I said nothing about weapons or armor, but SD decided those were implied by “warrior.”
 The hair style, skin tone, and decorations are all probably implied by “celtic.”